Sparse Neighborhood Graph-Based Approximate Nearest Neighbor Search Revisited: Theoretical Analysis and Optimization: OPT-SNG Probabilistic Framework Setup

-In the context of SNG construction, the size of candidate set \( |S_t| \) forms a supermartingale, while the size of the processed set \( |S'_t| \) forms a submartingale, both with respect to the natural filtration \( \{\mathcal{F}_t\} \).
-This is consistent with the fact that at each iteration, the candidate set \(S_t\) can only decrease in expectation in each step, whereas the processed set \(S'_t\) increases monotonically as the algorithm processes.
+In the context of SNG construction, the size of the candidate set \( |S_t| \) forms a supermartingale, while the size of the processed set \( |S'_t| \) forms a submartingale with respect to the natural filtration \( \{\mathcal{F}_t\} \).
+This reflects the fact that, in expectation, candidates are eliminated while processed points accumulate over time.
+We focus on $|S'_t|$ rather than $|S_t|$ because, as complementary sets, $|S'_t|$'s monotonic growth is suited to our analytical framework.

 From the SNG pruning rule and the probability framework, we summarize the following properties of processed sets \(S'_t\), which will facilitate the analysis of the construction process.
-These properties directly follow from our previous results and do not require separate proof. \begin{lemma}[Dynamic Property of \(S'_t\)] Given a dataset \( P \subset \mathbb{R}^d \) consisting of \( n \) points, the SNG construction of \(p \in P\) satisfies the following properties:\\ (1) \textbf{Monotonicity}: The processed sets form a nested sequence \(\emptyset=S_0'\subset S'_1 \subset S'_2 \subset \cdots \subset S'_T \), with a submartingale \( |S'_t| \).\\ (2) \textbf{Termination}: The final processed set includes \(n-1\) points, excluding only the current point \( p \).
-(3) \textbf{Degree property}: Out-degree of \(p\) equals the number of iterations, as each iteration adds exactly one directed edge from \(p\) to its nearest neighbor in the current candidate set. \end{lemma}
+These properties follow directly from our previous results and do not require separate proof. \begin{lemma}[Dynamic Property of \(S'_t\)] Given a dataset \( P \subset \mathbb{R}^d \) consisting of \( n \) points, the SNG construction of \(p \in P\) satisfies the properties as follows:\\ \begin{itemize}[leftmargin=*] \item \textbf{Monotonicity}: The processed sets form a nested sequence \(\emptyset=S_0'\subset S'_1 \subset S'_2 \subset \cdots \subset S'_T \), with a submartingale \( |S'_t| \). \item \textbf{Termination}: The final processed set includes \(n-1\) points, excluding only the current point \( p \). \item \textbf{Degree property}: Out-degree of \(p\) equals the number of iterations, as each iteration adds exactly one directed edge from \(p\) to its nearest neighbor in the current candidate set. \end{itemize} \end{lemma}

+Based on this framework, we introduce the following metric to measure the progression of graph construction.

 \begin{definition}[\( M \)-\( t \) Level] The SNG construction is said to reach \textit{the \( M \)-\( t \) level} at iteration \( t \) if \(t\) is the smallest iteration that \( |S'_t| \geq M \).
 This represents the \textit{first passage time} at which at least \( M \) points have been processed. \end{definition}